wilb-bit/IoT-Rainwater-Tank-Device/README.md

 ## IoT device
-•	Wakes and connects to wifi and web server.
-Reads the water level of the tank (ultrasonic range sensor).
-Sends this to the websever using PHP GET calling 'water/recieve.php?'.
+1. Wakes and connects to wifi and web server.
+2. Reads the water level of the tank (ultrasonic range sensor).
+3. Sends this to the websever using PHP GET calling 'water/recieve.php?'.
+This file will then save it to the MySql database.
-Sleeps for 10 seconds (for demo purposes).
+4. Sleeps for 10 seconds (for demo purposes).

 ## Webserver
 Code located in other respository (IoT-Rainwater-Tank-Webserver)